CAHLR/OATutor/README.md

 ```
 After compiling, the project will display in a new web browser tab at adress `localhost:3000`.

-`npm start` can be used if no new problems/steps/pathways have been added.
+`npm run generate` is used to autogenerate index files (the preferred way of running locally)

-`npm run generate` is used to autogenerate index files
+(`npm start` can be used if no new problems/steps/pathways have been added.)

 Create a file `/src/ProblemLogic/credentials.js`.
-It must be in the following format:
+This file need not have functional credentials unless logging is turned on (it is off by default) It must exist for the project to compile and be in the following format:

 ```javascript
 const config = {};
 export default config;
 ```

-## Firebase
+### Firebase Setup
 OpenITS uses Firebase for data logging purposes.
 1. Navigate to the Firebase [website](https://console.firebase.google.com/)
 2. Add new project.
 Configure it as you wish (the options are not important for setup)
 3. Click on Database and then create database.
 Start in test mode, leave the cloud location as is
 4. Click `start collection` and name it `problemSubmissions`.
 Add a temporary first document for now.
 5. Click on settings --> service accounts.
 Generate a new `Node.js` private key.
-6. Put that private key in the below format in `/src/ProblemLogic/credentials.js`
+6. Put that private key in the below format in `/src/config/credentials.js`

 ```javascript
 const config = {